syncfusion-content/blazor-docs/blazor/datagrid/performance.md

 This article is a comprehensive guide on improving the loading performance of the Blazor DataGrid, especially when dealing with large datasets along with large number of columns.
 It provides valuable insights into the steps that need to be followed to bind a large data source without experiencing any performance degradations.
 By offering detailed explanations and actionable tips, this resource aims to empower readers with the knowledge and best practices necessary to optimize the performance of the Blazor DataGrid during data binding, ensuring a smooth and efficient user experience

-## How to improve loading performance by binding large dataset
+## Improve loading performance
  In Blazor, the framework takes about 0.06 milliseconds to render one component in the page.
 You can find more details in the official [documentation link](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0#avoid-thousands-of-component-instances).
 In Syncfusion Blazor DataGrid each cell(td) is rendered as separate Blazor component so, it is recommended to render only a limited number of rows and columns to guarantee the best loading performance for the component.

 ### Optimizing performance with paging
 To boost the performance efficiency of your application, especially when dealing with large datasets, it is advised to implement paging.
 [Paging](https://blazor.syncfusion.com/documentation/datagrid/paging) allows you to display grid data in segmented pages, facilitating easier navigation through substantial datasets.
 This feature proves particularly beneficial in enhancing the overall performance of your application.
 For more information on implementing paging, you can refer to the [documentation](https://blazor.syncfusion.com/documentation/datagrid/paging) section dedicated to this feature.

-### Optimizing performance with row virtualization or infinite scrolling
+### Optimizing performance with virtual or infinite scrolling
-To enhance your application's efficiency, especially when dealing with substantial datasets, it is recommended to either using [virtualization](https://blazor.syncfusion.com/documentation/datagrid/virtualization) or [infinite scrolling](https://blazor.syncfusion.com/documentation/datagrid/infinite-scrolling).
+To enhance your application's efficiency, especially when dealing with substantial datasets, it is recommended to either using [virtual scrolling](https://blazor.syncfusion.com/documentation/datagrid/virtualization) or [infinite scrolling](https://blazor.syncfusion.com/documentation/datagrid/infinite-scrolling).
 Implementing these techniques can significantly reduce the load on your application and elevate its overall performance.

-1.	**Virtualization**: The Virtual scrolling feature in the Blazor Data Grid enables the efficient handling and display of large volumes of data without compromising performance.
+1.	**Virtual scrolling**: The Virtual scrolling feature in the Blazor Data Grid enables the efficient handling and display of large volumes of data without compromising performance.
 This approach optimizes the rendering process by loading only the visible rows within the Grid viewport, rather than rendering the entire dataset simultaneously.
 For more information on implementing row virtualization , you can refer to the [documentation](https://blazor.syncfusion.com/documentation/datagrid/virtualization) section dedicated to this feature.

 2.	**Infinite scrolling**: The Infinite Scrolling feature in the Blazor Data Grid is a powerful tool for seamlessly handling extensive data sets without compromising grid performance.
 It operates on a "load-on-demand" concept, ensuring that data is fetched only when needed.
 In the default infinite scrolling mode, a new block of data is loaded each time the scrollbar reaches the end of the vertical scroller.
 For more information on implementing infinite scrolling , you can refer to the [documentation](https://blazor.syncfusion.com/documentation/datagrid/infinite-scrolling) section dedicated to this feature.

-### Optimizing performance with column virtualization in large no of columns
+### Optimizing performance with column virtualization
 [Column virtualization](https://ej2.syncfusion.com/angular/documentation/grid/scrolling/virtual-scrolling#column-virtualization) feature in the Blazor Data Grid that allows you to optimize the rendering of columns by displaying only the columns that are currently within the viewport.
 It allows horizontal scrolling to view additional columns.
 This feature is particularly useful when dealing with grids that have a large number of columns, as it helps to improve the performance and reduce the initial loading time.

 It is possible to enable both row and column virtualization.
 This feature allows for efficient handling of large datasets by dynamically loading only the visible rows and columns, optimizing performance and enhancing the overall responsiveness of the grid.
 For more information on implementing column virtualization , you can refer to the [documentation](https://ej2.syncfusion.com/angular/documentation/grid/scrolling/virtual-scrolling#column-virtualization) section dedicated to this feature.

-### How to overcome browser height limitation in virtual scrolling
+### Overcome browser height limitation in virtual scrolling
 You can load millions of records in the Blazor Data Grid by using virtual scrolling, where the grid loads and renders rows on-demand while scrolling vertically.
 As a result, Grid lightens the browser’s load by minimizing the DOM elements and rendering elements visible in the viewport.
 The height of the grid is calculated using the **Total Records Count * RowHeight** property.

 The browser has some maximum pixel height limitations for the scroll bar element.
 The content placed above the maximum height can’t be scrolled if the element height is greater than the browser’s maximum height limit.
 The browser height limit affects the virtual scrolling of the grid.
 When a large number of records are bound to the Grid, it can only display the records until the maximum height limit of the browser.
 Once the browser’s height limit is reached while scrolling, the user won’t able to scroll further to view the remaining records.